kabbilkarthi/Azure-DevOps/README.md

 ## Prometheus Configuration

-Create a Prometheus configuration file at prometheus/prometheus.yml with the following content, and modify localhost to the IP address of your Grafana server:
+Modify Prometheus configuration file at prometheus/prometheus.yml with the following IP address of your instances that needs to be monitored:

 ```yaml
 # Author: Kabbil GI